-Holiday air travelers see a break from long security lines
+Holiday travelers get break from long security lines

 Atlanta — Travelers who were dreading long airport security lines ahead of the Memorial Day weekend instead reported moving quickly through checkpoints Friday after authorities opened extra screening lanes and used bomb-sniffing dogs to give some passengers a break from removing their shoes.